gu-fan/riv.vim/doc/riv.rst

     It's similar with the ``content`` directive,
     except it create the content table into the document.

-    The advantage is you can jumping with it in vim.
+    The advantage is you can jumping with it in vim, and have full control of it.

-    The disadvantage is you must update it every time after you have changed the document.
+    The disadvantage is you must update it every time after you have changed the document structure.

     You can set '`g:riv_content_format`_' to change it's format.